jfo/weblog/content/post/embed.md

 Light on, not blink.

+both the arduino and the teensy are atmega32u4 chips

 from the arduino ide to the uno from the arduino ide to the hex to the uno avr-gcc to the hex to the uno